Balancing Multimodal Training Through Game-Theoretic Regularization: Introduction

-We extensively evaluate $\operatorname{MCR}$ on synthetic datasets and several established real-world multimodal benchmarks, including action recognition on AVE \cite{tian2018audio} and UCF \cite{soomro2012ucf101}, emotion recognition on CREMA-D \cite{cao2014crema}, human sentiment on CMU-MOSI \cite{zadeh2016mosi}, human emotions on CMU-MOSEI \cite{zadeh2018multimodal} and egocentric action recognition on Something-Something \cite{goyal2017something}.
-Our results demonstrate that $\operatorname{MCR}$ is the first balancing method to significantly improve supervised multimodal training over the ensemble baseline across a variety of datasets and models.
-Our key contributions are summarized as follows:
+We extensively evaluate $\operatorname{MCR}$ on synthetic datasets and several established real-world multimodal benchmarks, including action recognition on AVE \cite{tian2018audio} and UCF \cite{soomro2012ucf101}, emotion recognition on CREMA-D \cite{cao2014crema}, human sentiment on CMU-MOSI \cite{zadeh2016mosi}, human emotions on CMU-MOSEI \cite{zadeh2018multimodal}, and egocentric action recognition on Something-Something \cite{goyal2017something}.
+Our results demonstrate that $\operatorname{MCR}$ outperforms all previous methods and simple baselines across various datasets and models, improving multimodal supervised training.

-\begin{enumerate}[leftmargin=0.5cm] \item An analysis of multimodal competition, defining the error increase caused in multimodal training, while demonstrating in our results that most previous methods do no outperform simple baselines, such as unimodal ensembles.

-\item A novel multimodal training strategy, \textbf{$\operatorname{MCR}$}, designed to regularize multimodal competition, which includes: \begin{itemize}[leftmargin=0.2cm] \item Defining lower and upper bounds of the \(\operatorname{MI}\) terms, encouraging the exploration of information across all modalities.

-\item Introducing a game-theoretic perspective where modalities form the players that compete for training resources, assisting the regularization through balancing the corresponding MI terms.

-\item Suggesting latent-space perturbations as an efficient way to estimate the lower bound of the $\operatorname{CMI}$ reducing the computational cost of multiple forward passes.